 Bill Myckatyn is a mining engineer with over 30 years of technical and management experience in mine financing, development and operations.
 He was the Chairman and subsequently Vice Chairman of Quadra FNX Mining Ltd., an intermediate copper and gold producer focused in the Americas, until its takeover in 2012.

 Prior to founding Quadra Mining in 2002, Bill held the position of Chief Executive Officer and senior positions at other mining and metals companies over the period of a decade including Dayton Mining, Princeton Mining and Gibraltar Mines.

 For over ten years prior to that, he worked for various operations controlled by Placer Dome Inc. and its associated and predecessor companies, including four separate mines in Australia and the Philippines.

-Bill Myckatyn also sits on the Board of Directors for Canadian based exploration companies: Pacific Rim Mining, First Point Minerals and San Marco Resources.
+Bill Myckatyn also sits on the Board of Directors for Canadian based exploration companies: Delta Gold Inc, First Point Minerals and San Marco Resources.